 - Live Online – Web-based (Cisco WebEx) teaching in real-time with live instruction.

-- OnDemand – Learning through pre-recorded videos at your own pace.
+- OnDemand – Learning through pre-recorded video lectures at your own pace.

-All of their review courses come with customized course manuals that were developed by experienced instructors.
-They guarantee that if you attend every class and view all the required materials, you will pass the test.
+All of their review courses include customized course manuals.
+Each one was developed by experienced instructors that really know engineering concepts.
+They guarantee that if you attend every class and view all the required study materials, you will pass the test.
 However, if you don’t succeed the first time, TestMasters allows you to retake the course again for free.

-TestMasters comes with a variety of course materials, including 72 hours of instruction that are focused on helping you pass.
+TestMasters offers a variety of course materials, including 72 hours of instruction that are focused on helping you pass.
 But the unfortunate truth is that TestMasters doesn’t offer courses for every PE exam.
 Instead, they cover the following:

 - Civil Engineering